bevyengine/bevy-website/release-content/0.15/release-notes/function_reflection.md

 assert!(info.return_info().is::<usize>());
 ```

-One thing to note is that closures, anonymous functions, function pointers, and all arguments
+One thing to note is that closures, anonymous functions, and function pointers
 are not automatically given names.
 For these cases, names can be provided manually.

+The same is true for all arguments including `self` arguments: names are not automatically
+generated and must be supplied manually if desired.

 #### Manual Construction